MEET THE AUTHOR

 If ever I go to Iraq I will definitely try Gaymer & Kahi for breakfast.

 Can you tell us a bit about your next writing project?

-Visit Claire Saxby’s website for more about her and her books.
+Visit Dianne Wolfer’s website to find out more about her and her books.